-- 51. After the comment period, BLM issued a Detailed Statement of Sale, where the agency identified the specific tracts it would offer in the lease sale.
-BLM offered 254 tracts, covering approximately 2.9 million acres. - 52.
+- 54. After the comment period, BLM issued a Detailed Statement of Sale, where the agency identified the specific tracts it would offer in the lease sale.
+BLM offered 350 tracts, covering 3,987,689 acres. - 55.
 Prior to the lease sale, BLM prepared a Determination of NEPA Adequacy that relied on the NEPA analysis for the IAP and the Colville River Special Area Management Plan and update.
 The Determination of NEPA Adequacy was not available for public comment.
 In determining that BLM did not need to conduct any additional environmental analysis under NEPA, BLM stated in the Determination of NEPA Adequacy that the existing analysis was adequate and there was no new information that would change the analysis already done in the IAP for the lease sale.
-BLM also stated that the direct, indirect, and cumulative impacts were similar and essentially unchanged from those considered in the IAP.

-- 53. At the 2018 lease sale, ConocoPhillips acquired five tracts, Emerald House LLC acquired ten tracts, and NORDAQ acquired one tract. - 54.
+BLM also stated that the direct, indirect, and cumulative impacts were similar and essentially unchanged from those considered in the IAP. - 56.
+At the 2019 lease sale, there were bids on a total of 92 tracts amounting to just over 1 million acres.
+ConocoPhillips acquired three tracts, Emerald House LLC acquired four tracts, and North Slope Exploration, LLC a subsidiary of Armstrong Energy acquired eighty-five tracts. - 57.
 Under the terms of the leases, BLM granted the exclusive right to drill and produce the oil and gas resources in the leased areas, along with the right to build and maintain necessary infrastructure and improvements.
-Similar to other leases issued to date in the Reserve, the terms provide some level of authority for BLM to require mitigation on the parcels when not inconsistent with the rights granted in the lease, but the leases do not contain a provision expressly allowing BLM to deny future development proposals. - 55.
-BLM issued the leases from the 2018 lease sale in February 2019.
+Similar to other leases issued to date in the Reserve, the terms provide some level of authority for BLM to require mitigation on the parcels when not inconsistent with the rights granted in the lease, but the leases do not contain a provision expressly allowing BLM to deny future development proposals.

+58. BLM issued the leases from the 2019 lease sale in February and March 2020.